dokku/dokku-letsencrypt/README.md

-    letsencrypt <app>                       Enable or renew letsencrypt certificate for app letsencrypt:auto-renew                  Auto-renew all apps secured by letsencrypt if renewal is necessary letsencrypt:auto-renew <app>            Auto-renew app if renewal is necessary letsencrypt:email <app>                 Get e-mail address used as letsencrypt contact letsencrypt:email <app> <e-mail>        Set e-mail address used as letsencrypt contact letsencrypt:ls                          List letsencrypt-secured apps with certificate expiry letsencrypt:renew-before <app>          Get renewal grace period for app letsencrypt:renew-before <app> <time>   Set renewal grace period for app to <time> seconds letsencrypt:revoke <app>                Revoke letsencrypt certificate for app letsencrypt:server <app>                Display selected letsencrypt server for app letsencrypt:server <app> <server>       Select a letsencrypt server for app.
-Server can be 'default', 'staging' or a URL
+    letsencrypt <app>                       Enable or renew letsencrypt certificate for app letsencrypt:auto-renew                  Auto-renew all apps secured by letsencrypt if renewal is necessary letsencrypt:auto-renew <app>            Auto-renew app if renewal is necessary letsencrypt:ls                          List letsencrypt-secured apps with certificate expiry letsencrypt:revoke <app>                Revoke letsencrypt certificate for app
 ```

 ## Usage